malramsay64/phd-thesis/04_Machine_Learning/results.md

 </div>

-Unsupervised Learning, or clustering is a tool allowing for the identification of distinct local structures within a simulation with no previous knowledge of the data.
+Clustering is a tool allowing for the identification of distinct local structures within a simulation having no previous knowledge of the data.
 These local structures can be manually labelled providing information about the types of structures present.
 The step of manual labelling is a downside to clustering,